Web Scraping - Modify XPath For "Load More" Button with OctoparseThursday, March 02, 2017 9:15 PM

 A Cycle Page Box is automatically created in the Workflow for continually clicking the “Load More” button.

 Step 4.
 Modify the XPath expression for the "Load More" Cycle Page Box.

 Copy the XPath expression of the "Load More" button from Octoparse. ➜ Paste it in the XPath text box both in Window 1 and Window 2.
-You will see that the code that implement the “Load more” button in Window 2 still retain in the source.
+You will see that the code that implements the “Load more” button in Window 2 still retains in the source.